LiamCrsd/AES/README.md

 Added :
 - Choice between ECB and CBC cipher mode of operation.
-- Begin of utf-8 (first 256 character)
+- Begin of utf-8 (first 256 character).
-- Encryption and decryption of an image
+- Encryption and decryption of an image.
+- Now supports utf-8.
+- Addition of the GCM cipher mode of operation.
+- Ability to encrypt images and text files directly

 Planned :
 - Encryption/decryption for a key of 192/256bits.
-- Choice between ascii and utf-8
-- Other block cipher mode of operation

 # Overview